EverydayHealthLogo

 • Medical School: University Of Il Coll Of Med- Chicago Il | University of Illinois College of Medicine

-Is Dr. Dreyer board certified in Nephrologist?
+Is Dr. Dreyer board certified as a Nephrologist?

 Yes, Dr. Paul Dreyer, MD is board certified by the American Board of Internal Medicine